PREPARING FOR A PHOTO WORKSHOP

 – Be as well rested as possible going into the workshop.

-– If you have the time and luxury of arriving at the workshop destination a day or two early (especially if it’s a long flight) it can be a great way of being over any jet lag and ready to take advantage of all the workshop experience has to offer.
+– If you have the time and luxury of arriving at the workshop destination a day or two early (especially after a long flight).
+It can be a great way of getting over any lag and being ready to take advantage of all the workshop experience has to offer.

 – Recognize ways that you sabotage yourself or your creative process before the workshop even starts.

-– Remember that almost everyone else in the class is just as apprehensive, nervous or scared as well as excited as you are!
+– Remember, almost everyone else is just as apprehensive, nervous or scared as you are!

 – Everyone usually believes that the others know more and are more advanced than they are.
 Even if it were true, which it probably isn’t, so what!
-We are all there to learn and grow from each other.
+We are all there to learn and grow from where we are.

-– Think about why you need or want a photo workshop at this point on your artistic path.
+– Reflect on why you need or want a photo workshop at this point on your artistic path.

-– Write a paragraph or make a list about what you would like to get out of your workshop.
+– Write about or make a list about what you would like to get out of your workshop.

 – Write about and acknowledge your apprehensions and fears about your photography and the upcoming workshop.